Charing Cross, Euston and Hampstead Railway: Deciding the route, 1893–1903

 While the CCE&HR raised money, it continued to develop the plans for its route.
 On 24 November 1894, a bill was announced to purchase additional land for stations at Charing Cross, Oxford Street, Euston and Camden Town.
-This was approved as the Charing Cross, Euston and Hampstead Railway Act, 1894 on 20 July 1895.
+This was approved as the Charing Cross, Euston and Hampstead Railway Act 1894 (57 & 58 Vict. c. lxxxvi) on 20 July 1895.
 On 23 November 1897, a bill was announced to change the route of the line at its southern end to terminate under Craven Street on the south side of Strand.
-This was enacted as the Charing Cross, Euston and Hampstead Railway Act, 1898 on 25 July 1898.
+This was enacted as the Charing Cross, Euston and Hampstead Railway Act 1898 (61 & 62 Vict. c. cxiii) on 25 July 1898.

 On 22 November 1898, the CCE&HR published another bill to add an extension and to modify part of the route.
 The extension was a branch from Camden Town to Kentish Town where a new terminus was planned as an interchange with the Midland Railway's Kentish Town station.
 Beyond the terminus, the CCE&HR line was to come to the surface for a depot on vacant land to the east of Highgate Road (occupied today by the Ingestre Road Estate).
 The modification changed the Euston branch by extending it northwards from Euston to connect to the main route at the south end of Camden High Street.
 The section of the main route between the two ends of the loop was omitted.
 Included in the bill were powers to purchase a site in Cranbourn Street for an additional station (Leicester Square).
-It received royal assent as the Charing Cross, Euston and Hampstead Railway Act, 1899 on 9 August 1899.
+It received royal assent as the Charing Cross, Euston and Hampstead Railway Act 1899 (62 & 63 Vict. c. cclxiv) on 9 August 1899.